The-International-Screeps-Bot/The-International-Open-Source/README.md

 To then run the bot, use the command `npm run push-mmo` replacing mmo with the environment you want to compile to.
 This wiil initially compile to the environment, as well as automatically compiling and pushing to the environment on code changes.

+### Grafana

+You can set up [grafana](https://grafana.com/), a graphing and stat recording tool, using the screepsplus supported tool [hosted agent](https://screepspl.us/services/grafana/).
+With this, metrics recorded in Memory.stats can be viewed.
+There is a JSON model in this repository, grafanaModel.json which you can use this to instantiate your graphs.

 ### Private server

-If you'd like to use this method to compile to a private server, you'll need to download and configure [screepsmod-auth](https://github.com/ScreepsMods/screepsmod-auth) to push your code.
+If you'd like to use rollup to compile to a private server, you'll need to download and configure [screepsmod-auth](https://github.com/ScreepsMods/screepsmod-auth) to push your code.

+I'd also suggest using this less-laggy tool [steamless-client](https://github.com/laverdet/screeps-steamless-client ) to watch your private server run from the comfort of your browser.

+## Contribution

+I'm a huge fan of teamwork, and many useful features of this bot have been added by contributors.

+If you want to join us in development for this bot, please join our [discord server](https://discord.gg/5QubDsB786) and share what you're working on, or hoping to add.
+We're happy to review issues, merge pull requests, and add collaborators!